Breaking news

 Pope Francis' death: When will the next Vatican leader be elected?

-The Catholic world is grieving the death of Pope Francis, opening the Vatican's "sede vacante" protocol.
-Here's how the next pope will be elected.
+The Catholic world is mourning the loss of Pope Francis, triggering the Vatican's "sede vacante" procedure.
+Here's how the next pope will be chosen.

 The passing of Pope Francis has initiated the Vatican's "sede vacante" protocol, this process will lead to the election of a new pope by the College of Cardinals.
 Photo: LR composition/AFP